AndrewBetson/PSG-MIDtoMUS/README.md

 # TODO
 - Import tempo map properly (currently just imports set_tempo events as they occur)
-- Convert GHII sections to PSG sections
+- Convert sections to PSG sections
 - Add utilities for automagically converting entire songs (chart *and* audio) to `DATA.TC` and `SONG.RAW` with one command.
 - Clean up code